micrology/prsm/README.md

 * **Show labels** If switched OFF, the factors are shown without their labels.
 * **Show legend** If the factor and link styles are given names (other than 'Sample'), the styles and their names will be shown in a panel at the left bottom of the network pane headed 'Legend', when this switch is ON.
 See the description of the [Factors tab](#factors-tab).
 * **Show only neighbouring Factors** If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 1, 2, or 3 links away from the selected Factor(s).
 This is useful when one wants to focus on one part of a large network.
-* **Show only up or downstream Factors**  If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 'downstream (i.e. linked to the selected Factor(s) by following links directed away from those Factor(s)), or those 'upstream' (i.e. linked to the selected Factor(s) by following links directed towards from those Factor(s)).
+* **Show only up or downstream Factors**  If you first select a Factor, (or several Factors) and then one of these buttons, all Factors in the network will be hidden, except for those 'downstream (i.e. linked to the selected Factor(s) by following links directed away from those Factor(s)), or those 'upstream' (i.e. linked to the selected Factor(s) by following links directed towards those Factor(s)).
-* **Adjust size of Factors** THis is used to change the size of the Factors to be proportional to one of a set of metrics: the number of inputs (the 'in-degree'), the number of outputs (the 'out-degree'), the leverage (ratio of inputs to outputs), or the [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality).
+* **Adjust size of Factors** This is used to change the size of the Factors to be proportional to one of a set of metrics: the number of inputs (the 'in-degree'), the number of outputs (the 'out-degree'), the leverage (ratio of inputs to outputs), or the [betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality).
 Note that the Factors are always drawn large enough to accommodate their labels, and so the size may not be exactly proportional to the metric.

 ## Drawing Mode